-The Vancouver Island Crisis Society’s Community Education department provides varied training to three target groups: 1) high school students; 2) administrators, counsellors, and school resource staff; and 3) teachers.
-The Three-Tiered Approach to Suicide Prevention’s goal is to provide evidence-based training and information on the subject of suicide.
+The Vancouver Island Crisis Society’s Community Education department provides varied training to four target groups: 1);nbsphigh school students; 2) administrators, counsellors, and school resource staff; 3) teachers; and 4) parents.
+The goal of the Four-Tiered Approach to Youth Suicide Prevention is to provide evidence-based training and information on the subject of suicide.

 The programs listed below have been designed to offer practical approaches of intervention; provide communication and assessment strategies; and facilitate early prevention programs to build resilience in children at risk of suicide.
 Workshops and courses can be customized for individual groups of learners.

 GRASP is a 12-hour skill building program that provides youth from Grades 9 to 12 with self-awareness, communication, and coping skills that will aid them in their personal and professional growth as well as contribute to an overall plan for ongoing youth suicide prevention programs within the school district.

 An 80-minute presentation designed for grades 6 to 12 that encourages students to Speak Out if they’re in emotional distress or worried about someone else, Reach Out for help and support, and Help others do the same.

 A three-hour program for Professional Development Days: Suicide alertness training that teaches school personnel to recognize Warning Signs for suicide and activate appropriate response based on school district protocols.

 A yearly three-hour refresher for counsellors, youth workers, and administrators about Suicide Warning Signs and appropriate response based on school district protocols.